Our Team

 MA | Digital Collections Specialist and Interpreter

-Sarah Teunis-Russ is of mixed Haida and settler Canadian.
+Sarah Teunis-Russ is Haida and settler Canadian.
 She is a Digital Collections Specialist and Interpreter at the IRSHDC.
 Her work includes reference research and acting as a research docent for visitors in the gallery space.
 Sarah is dedicated to working for Survivors and giving back to community through her academic skills.

 Prior to joining the team at the IRSHDC, Sarah worked at the Bill Reid Gallery of Northwest Coast Art in Vancouver, BC and the Research Centre for Material Culture in Leiden, the Netherlands.
-Sarah has a Master’s in Museum Studies and a BA in First Nations and Indigenous Studies and Anthropology, where her research focus was on Indigenous Representation, Autonomy, and Sovereignty in Museums.
+Sarah has a Master’s in Museum Studies and a BA in First Nations and Indigenous Studies and Anthropology, where her research focus was on Indigenous representation, autonomy and sovereignty in museums.

 He / Him